risc0/risc0/website/api/zkvm/composition.md

 To use proof composition in your program, you'll need to call [`add_assumption()`] on the host-side and [`env::verify()`] on the guest-side, as demonstrated in this [code example].

-The assumption will be automatically resolved when you call [Prover::prove_with_opts] using `ReceiptKind::Succinct` or `ReceiptKind::Groth16`.
+Assumptions will be automatically resolved when you call [Prover::prove_with_opts] using `ReceiptKind::Succinct` or `ReceiptKind::Groth16`.

 ## How it works